Stop searching. Start finding

 real primary sources.

 The search bar is built for one thing: finding primary and secondary sources.
-Type any historical topic and we identify the most relevant sources, surface full metadata, and find free, open-access copies you can actually read.
+Type any historical topic and the AI identifies the most relevant sources, surfaces full metadata, and finds free, open-access copies you can actually read.
+For questions and analysis, you'll use Sofia instead (more on her below).

 What you can search